BSc Speech and Language Therapy

 - web-based study

-- clinical practice placements in the NHS.
+- clinical practice placements in the NHS and other non-NHS healthcare and education providers.

 You will learn from a number of award-winning leaders in speech and language therapy education.
 A number of our staff hold fellowships from the Higher Education Academy.

 You will be assigned an individual academic advisor who regularly offers general academic and personal support.
-On starting the course all first year students are matched with a Speech and Language Therapy student peer mentor from a higher year group, who offers group and individual suppose and advice on various aspects of student life in Manchester.
+On starting the course all first year students are matched with a Speech and Language Therapy student peer mentor from a higher year group, who offers group and individual support and advice on various aspects of student life in Manchester.

 You can also take part in Peer-Assisted Study Sessions (PASS) where students provide support and facilitation of learning for specific course units.
 Learn more about support for our students .